IonelaBita/IonelaBita/README.md

 - 👀 I am interested in new opportunities in Software Testing

-- 🌱 I recently completed a course in Manual Testing and Introduction to Automated Testing at Wantsome School.
+- 🌱 I recently completed a course in Manual Testing and Introduction in Automated Testing at Wantsome School.

 I am an ambitious, open-minded, curious and motivated person.